githubteacher/dev-oct-13/David4FSU-Dallas.md

 ## Dallas, TX

 ### Places to eat :BBQ:
-- Hard8 BBQ
+- Hard8 BBQ - Great Atmospher
-- Pecan Lodge
+- Pecan Lodge - The line can be crazy !
-- Backyard Slow Cooker
+- Red, Hot, & Blue (More of a chain)
+- Fat Cow BBQ - http://fatcowbbq.com/    OK Take Out